OctopusDeploy/blog/blog/2022-q2/verifying-backups-with-runbooks/index.md

 Less common though is a robust backup verification process.
 The finer points of the backup restoration process are often only worked out when disaster strikes.
 It's also during a disaster that organizations find themselves wondering if they've backed up the right data in the right format.
 Needless to say, these are not the questions DevOps personnel want to be faced with when trying to restore operations during a crisis.

 Runbooks provide a convenient solution to these questions.
-By automating and regularly executing the process of restoring backups in a disposable environment, DevOps teams can gain confidence their backups are valid and the process of restoring a system is well rehearsed.
+By automating and regularly executing the process of restoring backups in a disposable environment, DevOps teams can gain confidence their backups are valid, and the process of restoring a system is well rehearsed.

 Some years ago we released a [blog series documenting the process of building a CI/CD and operations pipeline for a Java application](https://octopus.com/blog/java-ci-cd-co/from-jar-to-docker).
 This series wrapped up with a runbook designed to backup a MySQL database.
 While valuable advice, this post series made the same mistake of assuming creating a backup and saving it offsite was the end of the story.